The road-network from William Roy’s Military Survey of Scotland. 1747

 Dulsie to Aviemore Gordon* 1790

 *Major Rickson was the Depute Quartermaster General in Scotland.
-He was nominally under the supervision of Major Caulfield but entirely took control of the Galloway road.
+He was nominally under the supervision of Major Caulfeild but entirely took control of the Galloway road.
 Lieutenant General Sir James Adolphus Oughton was Commander in Chief, North Britain from 1778 to 1780 and was superseded by Lieutenant General Alexander McKay.
 General Lord Adam Gordon was in charge from 1789.

 Last updated Nov.2020